24Tech-io/nursepor_stable/README.md

 ## Environment Variables

-Create `.env.local` in the project root with:
+Create `.env.local` in the project root by copying `env.local.example` and updating the values:

 ```bash
 # App